Things to Do Around the Bay Bridge

 Walk Along the Embarcadero

 One of the best ways to see San Francisco is on foot.
 The waterfront is surrounded with breathtaking views of the San Francisco Bay, making it the perfect place to snap some Instagram-worthy photos.
+Grab a meal with an up-close view of the bridge at EPIC Steak or Waterbar before heading up the Embarcadero for a scenic walk.
 Along the way, stop in at the Exploratorium (Pier 15), a museum that has more than 600 hands-on exhibits that will inspire creativity in all.
 Afterwards, head to PIER 39 to see those adorable sea lions everyone keeps talking about.

 The Bay Lights